-The current Board decided to appoint four members to the Remuneration Committee as of March 2020: Asthildur Margret Otharsdottir (Chair), Ann Elizabeth Savage, Arnar Thor Masson and Olafur S. Gudmundsson.
+The current Board decided to appoint three members to the Remuneration Committee as of March 2021: Arnar Thor Masson (Chair), Lillie Li Valeur and Olafur S. Gudmundsson.

-The Remuneration Committee convened four times in 2020, with an average attendance of 93.8%.
+The Remuneration Committee convened four times in 2021, attendance was 100%.

 Audit Committee